-The commercial whale watching which is based around the blue and sperm whales is a relatively 'new' industry that has grown rapidly and rather haphazardly (Buultjens et al., 2016; Williams-Grey, 2013b).
-This growth can be expected to continue since the level of whale watching in a country is significantly related to the size of its overall tourism industry (Cisneros-Montemayor et al., 2010).
+35is a relatively 'new' industry that has grown rapidly

+39a country is significantly related to the size of

+its overall tourism industry (Cisneros- Montemayor et al., 2010).
 Whale watching began in Trincomalee, in the north-east of the country, in 1983, but its development was severely constrained by the civil war occurring in the region.
-In contrast, the industry in the south-west based around the towns of Mirissa, and to a lesser extent Galle, started much later with the 'discovery' of whales off their coast in 2008 (Buultjens et al, 2016).
-The development in the southwest was facilitated by its location within a popular tourism destination that remained largely unaffected during the war.
+In contrast, the industry in the south-west based around the towns of Mirissa, and to a lesser extent Galle, started much later with the 'discovery' of whales off their coast in 2008 (Buultjens et al., 2016).
+The development in the south- west was facilitated by its location within a popular tourism destination that remained largely unaffected during the war.
 Another site, based at Kalpitiya located on the west coast, has also been promoted by the government for whale watching, however in 2014 the town and surrounding region was relatively undeveloped (Buultjens et al., 2015a).
+There are no official whale watching participation figures available for Mirissa and Galle prior to 2014 however O'Connor, Campbell, Cortez and Knowles